koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_23_strategic-scope-of-the-single-actor-in-the.md

-# Strategic Scope of the single actor in the Supply Chain – ONLY some thoughts!
+# Slide 23 of Lecture 13 contains information about Strategic Scope of the single actor in the Supply Chain – ONLY some thoughts!
 Objectives With different Scope Concepts,
 Strategic Chain/Function??
 Instruments??
 Themes??